 The southern region of Limburg hosts the Chemelot Campus located in the Sittard-Geleen area.
 It provides a hub for companies involved in chemical and materials research.
 The most well known is probably DSM, a materials and life sciences company with head office in Heerlen.

-The city of Utrecht has a large Science Park campus in the life sciences and biomedical fields and is home to about 60 companies.
+The city of Utrecht hosts the large Utrecht Science Park in the life sciences and biomedical fields and is home to over 100 companies.
 Cutting-edge research includes diagnostics, therapeutics, oncology and stem cells.

 Utrecht is also a hotspot for ICT (information and communications technology) and the gaming industry.
 ICT companies present include Capgemini, Fujitsu and Oracle; in terms of gaming the city has the Benelux HQs of both Nintendo and Ubisoft plus many game development start-ups and research facilities.

 To sum up, expats coming to the Netherlands with a good and marketable skill set should be able to prosper.
 With over 450 multinational companies alone present in Amsterdam, there are many diverse opportunities to forge a new career path.